-Such are the subtleties of conditions for their formation.
+Such are the subtleties of conditions necessary for their formation.

-Feedback from a few folk I’ve sent this image to, (many thanks to Nick, Andrew and Colin) speculate that the droppings are probably of a fox, which was marking either its territory, or claiming the bird as a food cache which it would return to later.
-How the bird got there in the first place is of course a mystery.
-If it was indeed headless (and I didn’t disturb the corpse at all), perhaps it fell victim to a peregrine or goshawk, which will often eat the head first, and then the remaining carcass was perhaps found by the fox later.
+Feedback from a few people I’ve sent this image to, (many thanks to Nick, Andrew and Colin), speculate that the droppings are probably of a fox, which was marking either its territory, or claiming the bird as a food cache which it would return to later.
+How the bird got there in the first place is a mystery.
+If it was indeed headless (and I didn’t disturb the corpse at all), perhaps it fell victim to a peregrine or goshawk, which will often eat the head first, and then the remaining carcass was perhaps found by a fox later.

-The following planned rest day was suddenly enlivened first by a Tesco driver (who we fear had a momentary lapse of concentration, or was texting) driving off our track and into a significant ditch.
-In the end 4 different attempts, with increasingly large vehicles, had to be made to haul him out, whilst the track remained blocked.
-Meanwhile, an out of the blue request for a garden visit led us picking up Richard Bramley and Ruth, from the fabulous local Farmyard Nurseries, as well as their guest, an Irish galanthophile, (Angela Jupe) and whizzing them round the garden in cold, but gloriously sunny conditions before reviving with tea and cakes inside.
+The following planned rest day was suddenly enlivened first by a Tesco delivery driver, (who we fear had a momentary lapse of concentration, or was texting), driving off our track and into a significant ditch.
+In the end, 4 different attempts, with increasingly large vehicles, had to be made to haul him out, whilst the track remained blocked.
+Meanwhile, an out of the blue request for a garden visit, led us picking up Richard Bramley and Ruth, from the fabulous local Farmyard Nurseries, as well as their guest, an Irish galanthophile, Angela Jupe, and whizzing them round the garden in cold, but gloriously sunny conditions, before reviving everyone with tea and cakes inside.
 And then running them back down the track, past the site of the by then cleared obstruction, and to their cars parked in the village.

 It turns out that Angela has a beautiful garden of her own in Ireland, as well as having a passion for both Irish snowdrops and older daffodil cultivars, so we hit it off famously.
 Do click here and here to see more about her fascinating background and gardening interests.
 She is currently working on completing a book on Irish snowdrops, which I am now eagerly anticipating.

-Leaving the wonderful sunshine but a, by then, very chilly garden at Gelli just after lunch, this snowdrop site was a revelation in terms of garden micro-climate variations.
+Leaving the wonderful sunshine, but a by then, very chilly garden at Gelli, just after lunch, this snowdrop site was a revelation in terms of garden micro-climate variations.
 Barely 25 minutes from us, the old house was dug into a South Westerly facing slope, backed with chunky rocky outcrops which hint at its name.
-Protected from the vicious North Easterly winds, the conditions in the garden were what one might expect on any normal, warm and sunny late winter’s afternoon.
+Protected from the vicious North Easterly winds, the conditions in the garden were what one might expect on any normal, warm and sunny late winter afternoon.
 Even around 3.30 pm, honeybees from the resident hives were flying and visiting both Crocus and snowdrop flowers.
 Back home, although I’d heard and seen a single emergent, mite encrusted queen visiting our Crocus flowers on February 20th, it has just been too cold for any such activity since.
-Fortunately I opted to pot up snowdrops from both these forays into the greenhouse, given the by now severe warnings for colder weather ahead.
+Fortunately, I’d opted to pot up snowdrops from both these forays, into the greenhouse, given the by now severe warnings for colder weather ahead.

 By Tuesday, any normal gardening activity was impossible and it was even getting too cold for me to water, in a vain attempt to prevent disaster, a fortunately very few snowdrops which had been planted out the previous week.
-So with William joining us on Tuesday, and the wind at last abating a bit we had a very productive day both topping our tussocky grass in the lower meadows, even as light snow fell, as well as chainsawing many old willows which were gradually falling into our stream.
-I’ve now made a mental note that such late season tree work is valuable both for future log supplies, but also to yield extra twiggy fodder for our sheep.
-Although a very hardy breed, and lambing late, this year we’ll have to eke out our hay supplies since at present it looks as though it won’t be warm enough for any new grass growth before April.
+With William joining us on Tuesday, and the wind at last abating a bit, we had a very productive day both topping our tussocky grass in the lower meadows, even as light snow fell, as well as chain-sawing many old willows which were gradually falling into our stream.
+I’ve now made a mental note that such late season tree work is valuable both for future log supplies, but also to yield extra twiggy fodder for our sheep, at this time of the year, when grass is very scarce.
+Although a hardy breed, and lambing late, this year we’ll have to eke out our hay supplies, since at present it looks as though it won’t be warm enough for any new grass growth before April.

-Very imaginatively, since the flower heads were drooping as back home with us, they had picked a selection of attractive blooms and were photographing them on a mossy trunk.
+Very imaginatively, since the flower heads were drooping as they were back home with us, they’d picked a selection of attractive blooms and were photographing them on a mossy trunk.
 Pausing to have a brief chat, we discovered that this was indeed the great Clive Nichols, so if you ever see the fruits of this shoot at Aberglasney, do bear in mind the harsh conditions he laboured under to capture any useful photos at all.
 Click here for some of Clive’s fantastic images.
-And click here for the recently released results of the latest IGPOTY competition, which Clive explained he and his wife had set up back in 2008.
+And click here for the recently released results of the latest International Garden Photographer of the Year (IGPOTY) competition, which Clive explained he and his wife had set up back in 2008.
 Once again, this year, after scooping awards in 2017, 2 images by locally based Nigel McCall, taken at Aberglasney gardens, made it onto the shortlisted finalists for this global competition of stunning garden and landscape photography.

 The kitchen tap dripped to a trickle first thing, indicating a near freeze up at our treatment and filter housing in the barn.
 Emergency heating was needed immediately.
 This has never happened before.

-The frogspawn which had earlier in the week become freeze dried at the surface, is now completely entrapped in ice…Yet still the tracks and tail brushings through a light snow dusting on the frozen pond surface, and spraints on the pond bank indicate the return of an otter caught on camera on February 23 rd (Far right of image below)…
+The frogspawn which had earlier in the week become freeze dried at the surface, is now completely entrapped in ice.Yet still the tracks and tail brushings through a light snow dusting on the frozen pond surface, and spraints on the pond bank indicate the return of an otter caught on camera on February 23rd.
+(Far right of the image below).